7:340-E1 Notice to Parents/Guardians and Students of Their Rights Concerning a Student’s School Records

 - Verified reports or information from non-educational persons, agencies, or organizations of clear relevance to the student’s education

-The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age (“eligible students”) certain rights with respect to the student’s school records.
+The Family Educational Rights and Privacy Act (FERPA) and the Ill.
+School Student Records Act (ISSRA) afford parents/guardians and students over 18 years of age (eligible students) certain rights with respect to the student’s school records.
 They are:

-- The right to inspect and copy the student’s education records within 15 school days of the day the District receives a request for access.
+- The right to inspect and copy the student’s education records within 10 business days after the date the District receives a request for access.

 The degree of access a student has to his or her records depends on the student’s age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
 Students 18 years of age or older have access and copy rights to both permanent and temporary records.
 Parents/guardians or students should submit to the Building Principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
 The Principal will make arrangements for access and notify the parent(s)/guardian(s) or student of the time and place where the records may be inspected.
+The District may extend the response timeline to 15 business days in accordance with ISSRA.
 The District charges $.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.

 Parents/guardians or eligible students may ask the District to amend a record that they believe is inaccurate, irrelevant, or improper.
 They should write the Building Principal or the Official Records Custodian, clearly identify the record they want changed, and specify the reason.

-- The right to permit disclosure of personally identifiable information contained in the student’s education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent.
+3. The right to permit disclosure of personally identifiable information contained in the student’s education records, except to the extent that the FERPA or ISSRA authorizes disclosure without consent.

 Disclosure without consent is permitted to school officials with legitimate educational or administrative interests.
 A school official is a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or any parent(s)/guardian(s) or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 Individual board members do not have a right to see student records merely by virtue of their office unless they have a current demonstrable educational or administrative interest in the student and seeing his or her record(s) would be in furtherance of the interest.